havanagrawal/c2c2017/Session10/README.md

 Unchecked exceptions are not checked by the compiler, and so the code that raises such an exception is not bound by any additional constraints.

 Everything under the `RuntimeException` and `Error` classes are unchecked.
-Everything other exception is checked.
+Every other exception is checked.

 [While the intent behind categorizing these two was good](https://docs.oracle.com/javase/tutorial/essential/exceptions/runtime.html), it is currently considered an overhead.
 There is a large set of programmers in the world, who believe that Java should have only unchecked exceptions.